Ask FundThrough

 • Recourse vs non-recourse factoring: In recourse factoring, you’re responsible if your customer fails to pay the invoice.
 Non-recourse factoring removes this risk from you, but usually at a higher cost due to the factoring company taking on more risk.

-There are several ways invoice factoring companies charge for their factoring services, including flat rate, variable rate, and prime plus margin fee (a type of variable pricing).
+There are several ways invoice factoring companies charge for their factoring services, including flat rate, variable rate, and prime plus margin fee (a type of variable pricing), and daily rate.
 We’ll explore them below, so you have a better understanding of common factoring rate structures, and how to get the best invoice factoring rates for your needs.

 The difference between flat rate vs tiered rates (aka variable invoice factoring rates)

 Tiered factoring rates, also known as variable invoice factoring rates, are more complicated.
 Typically the factor will take a percentage of the invoice for as long as it goes unpaid.
 The upside is that if your customer pays promptly, you might save money with a variable rate.
-Here’s an example based on our own pricing, which is 2.75% per 30 days.
 The cost of factoring is deducted from your advance and is based on when the invoice will be paid:

 1-30 days = 2.75% • 31-45 days = 3.75%